 - DNA sequencing

 - Data analysis of environmental microbiomes

-The school will foster the development of transversal skills such as networking and international scientific collaboration, ethics in northern research, as well as communication and planning in a transdisciplinary research context.
+The school fosters the development of transversal skills such as networking and international scientific collaboration, ethics in northern research, as well as communication and planning in a transdisciplinary research context.

-During the school and over the course of the following weeks, participants will be invited to contribute actively to the analysis of the data, which could potentially lead to the publication of a joint paper.
+During the school and over the course of the following weeks, participants are invited to contribute actively to the analysis of the data, which could potentially lead to the publication of a joint paper.

-Prior to the course, the students should plan some time for assigned reading, which will be made available 6 weeks prior to the beginning of the school, and seminar preparation (approximately 1 week of full-time study).
+Prior to the course, the students should plan some time for assigned reading and seminar preparation.